 birch plywood and then taken to our local upholster for padding and cloth.

-These chairs are very comfortable for sitting it and fit in well in almost
+These chairs are very comfortable for sitting and work well in almost

 any room with our existing furniture.
 Garrett was right: make